Azure/hpcadvisor/docs/configfiles.md

 ## UI defaults

-This JSON file is used as input for both CLI and GUI to deploy environments, collect data, plot graphs, and get advice.
+This YAML file is used as input for both CLI and GUI to deploy environments, collect data, plot graphs, and get advice.

 It currently has these fields: